 The letter of credit is still used in some industry sectors but now covers a fraction of total imports, largely due to its cost and time requirements as well as the ease in obtaining credit ratings in Germany, which increases transparency and transactional safety.
 L/C’s for payments under USD 5,000 are almost unknown in Germany.
 U.S. exporters may also encounter Bills of Exchange (Wechsel), usually payable within two or three months, but this antiquated payment mechanism is also passing from the scene.
-Cash-in-advance is also rare in German import payment, although Germany’s economic doldrums have recently led to an increase of financially strapped firms on whom such terms are imposed.
+Cash-in-advance is also rare in German import payment.

 Both private and public credit insurance are available in Germany.
-Euler Hermes, Coface and Atradius are among the private providers (which also offer ranking and scoring services); and the main public insurer is the Staatliche Kreditversicherung (Hermes-Buergschaften), which is administered by Euler Hermes and is used to cover German exports to countries with high political and country risk.
+Euler Hermes (German), Coface (French) and Atradius (Dutch) are among the private providers (which also offer ranking and scoring services); and the main public insurer is the Staatliche Kreditversicherung (Hermes-Bürgschaften), which is administered by Euler Hermes and is used to cover German exports to countries with high political and country risk.
 United States exporters tend to purchase credit insurance to a much lesser extent than European exporters due to the relatively greater recourse to factoring in the United States.